tiagopossato/descmaker/README.md

 # DEScMaker

-This tool can parse a "Waters/Supremica" file (.wmod) and generate code with the same structure of the inside supervisors and distinguishers.
+This tool can parse a "Waters/Supremica" file (.wmod) and generate code with the same structure of the inside supervisors.

 The code generated is independent and don't any requeriment.